opsmill/infrahub/docs/development/docs.md

 For a deeper dive into reference docs, refer to the [diátaxis reference page](https://diataxis.fr/reference/).

-## Creating and Updating Application Screenshots
+## Creating and updating application screenshots

-To ensure that Infrahub's screenshots remain up to date and to check that our guides work properly, we use [End-to-End (E2E) tests](/development/frontend/testing-guidelines/#end-to-end-e2e-tests).
+To ensure that Infrahub's screenshots remain up to date and to check that our guides work properly, we use [end-to-end (E2E) tests](/development/frontend/testing-guidelines/#end-to-end-e2e-tests).
 You'll find the E2E tests specifically designed for tutorials located in `frontend/tests/e2e/tutorial`.

 To add a new screenshot in the documentation, use this command within the tutorial E2E test: